Monday, July 2, 2018

 Look from the heights of Heaven, wise David, and dry up the outbursts of my passions by your supplications to the king and redeemer of the world.

-Having received the power to propitiate the Creator as his all-immaculate Mother, entreat him fervently on our behalf, O Virgin.
+Having received the power, as his all-immaculate mother, to render merciful the Creator, entreat him fervently on our behalf, O Virgin.

 Ode 9.